Where Do Winter Birds Go At Night?

 On cold, winter nights when the wind is howling, it’s understandable to worry about how your wild birds are surviving the night.
 Don’t worry though.
 Between their anatomy and their instincts, they have a number of methods for staying warm.
 Read on to find out some of their tactics for staying safe and warm through the winter.

 In general, birds are quite well-equipped to survive a cold winter’s night.
 Their feathers are amazing insulators and even exposed areas like their feet have an intricate network of blood vessels to keep them from freezing.
 Most birds also maintain a body temperature well above human levels – the average is about 105 degrees Fahrenheit – which helps them function even on the most frigid nights.
+Make sure to also check out tips for feeding birds this winter.

 The most common birds staying in your area through the winter are your resident birds.
 These are birds that remain in an area all year, regardless of the season.
 Other birds migrate into an area for the winter, often coming from the sub-arctic regions of Alaska and Canada.
 These migrant and resident birds are the ones you regularly see at your bird feeders each day through the winter.